porsager/postgres/README.md

 const sql = postgres('postgres://user:pass@host:port/database', {
-  ssl         : false,      // True, or an object with options to tls.connect connections : 10,         // Max number of connections timeout     : 0,          // Idle connection timeout in seconds
+  ssl         : false,      // True, or an object with options to tls.connect max         : 10,         // Max number of connections timeout     : 0,          // Idle connection timeout in seconds
   types       : [],         // Custom types, see section below
   onconnect   : null,       // Runs before any queries on each connect